What are Flight Socks and Flight Stockings?

-Flight socks are a type of medical compression sock which are specifically designed to be worn during flights.
+Flight socks are a type of compression sock specifically designed for use during flights.
 These socks provide graduated compression, meaning that the pressure on the feet is greatest at the ankle and gradually decreases up the leg.
-The increased pressure helps to reduce swelling, fatigue, and discomfort associated with long or frequent flights.
+The increased pressure helps to reduce swelling, fatigue, discomfort and side effects associated with prolonged or frequent flights.

-Flight socks also help to improve circulation throughout the legs by pushing fluids back up toward the heart, helping to prevent Deep Vein Thrombosis (DVT).
+Flight socks also help improve circulation throughout the legs and feet by pushing fluids back up toward the heart, which helps prevent blood clots and Deep Vein Thrombosis (DVT).
 Some flight socks even contain specially designed padding in areas where leg muscles often become sore during long flights, providing additional comfort.

-Flight socks come in various styles - some are calf-length, while others go all the way up to just below the knee.
-They usually feature adjustable straps or closures which allow for a more customized fit and can be worn on both legs or just one depending on an individual's needs.
+Flight socks come in various styles - some are calf-length, while others go all the way up to just below the knee, although these are more commonly referred to as compression stockings.
+They usually feature adjustable straps or closures, which allow for a more customised fit and can be worn on both legs or just one, depending on an individual's needs.

 What is Deep Vein Thrombosis?

 Deep veins can’t be seen on the surface of your skin – they’re not the same as varicose veins.
 Instead, deep veins in your legs pass through the muscles of your calf and thigh.
 They carry blood back to your heart.
 Because the pressure in these veins is low, they can be easily squashed – this can stop blood from flowing freely.
-In addition, using your legs makes the muscles contract, and this helps the blood flow back toward your heart.
+Additionally, using your legs causes the muscles to contract, which helps blood flow back toward your heart.

-Following major leg surgery in particular, many people are immobile and put pressure on their deep veins by sitting still.
+Following major leg surgery, in particular, many people are immobile and put pressure on their deep veins by sitting still.
 This can cause the blood to stagnate, leading to a clot.
-This clot can break off, travelling to the lung where it gets lodged.
-The result is a potentially life-threatening pulmonary embolus (clot on the lung)
+This clot can break off and travel to the lungs, where it becomes lodged.
+The result is a potentially life-threatening pulmonary embolus (clot on the lung).

 If you’re on a long-haul flight in particular, sitting still for long periods can also increase the risk of a DVT.
 DVTs don’t always cause symptoms and often disappear without you knowing you’ve got one.
 However, it’s worth knowing when you need to take steps to reduce your risk.

-Am I at risk of Deep Vein Thrombosis?
+Am I at Risk of Deep Vein Thrombosis, and Should I Wear Flight Socks?

 You may be at higher risk of DVT if you: